Unit 1 | Introduction and Virtual Symposium

 - Complete Unit 1 Activity 1 – Virtual Symposium requirements

-- Complete Unit 1 Activity 2 – Create your WordPress site.
+- Complete Unit 1 Activity 2 – Begin to create your WordPress site.

 - Complete Unit 1 Activity 3 – Virtual Symposium Reflective Blog Post

 You have now been provided with access to your own instance of WebSpace powered by WordPress for you to customize and make your own throughout the program.
-During the pre-residency timeframe you need to spend some time setting up your WordPress site and giving some thought to your digital identity and presence as a graduate student.
-We will be spending more time exploring this during the Residency so please know your blog and your approach can always be edited as you go.
 In order to stay connected to each other via the course blog and your own WordPress blogs – be sure to set up your Feedly.
 See here for instructions.
 You will need to add the OPML files to your Feedly for each course.

-Now that you have had an opportunity to review a variety of the Virtual Symposium sessions, write a 500 – 750 word academic reflection on the content of the presentations you attended.
+Now that you have had an opportunity to review a variety of the Virtual Symposium sessions, write a 300 – 500 word reflection on the content of the presentations you attended.
 Consider the following questions:

 - What were some surprising ideas that you encountered as you reviewed the recordings and artefacts?
 Why were they surprising?